Financial Aid Programs

-Carnegie Institute is approved to accept student who are eligible to receive Veteran’s Administration Educations Benefits.
+Carnegie Institute is approved to accept students who are eligible to receive Veteran’s Administration Education Benefits.

 - If you are the spouse or child of a service member, you may be eligible for transfer of the service member’s Post-9/11 benefits to you.

 Students are encouraged to research alternative funding sources should the available Federal aid be insufficient to meet their educational needs.
 For additional information, student should contact the Financial Aid Office.

 Code of Conduct

 All employees of Carnegie Institute are prohibited from any conflict of interest activity with respect to Title IV loans.
 Employees with loan-related responsibilities must abide by the following Code of Conduct.